Tetrakern/fictioneer/INSTALLATION.md

 ### General Tab

 Most of the theme’s configuration is found here, the options being largely self-explanatory.
 Please note that you will probably not need all the features available, such as Checkmarks or Follows.
 These are for sites with many authors or stories; publishing a weekly serial is better off saving the server resources.
 Some changes require you to purge the theme caches after updating under **Fictioneer > Tools**.
-Options of note:

-* **System Email Address/Name:** Used for no-reply transactional emails, such as comment reply notifications.
-* **Contact Form Receivers:** Submitted contact forms are sent to those email addresses.
-One per line.
-* **Add consent wrappers to embedded content:** Required to be GDPR compliant if you use embeds.
-* **Page Assignments:** Only set what you actually need.
-Used for breadcrumbs and menu items.
-* **Comment Form CSS Selector:** If you are using a third-party comments plugin, several scripts interacting with the comment form might stop working.
-You can try changing the selector here.
-For example, wpDiscuz would need `.wpd-field-comment .ql-editor` (rich editor) or `.wpd-field-comment .wc_comment` (textarea).
-Purge the theme caches after updating.
-* **Enable Storygraph API:** Allows external services to index and search your site to reach a larger audience.
-Recommended.
-* **Enable OAuth 2.0 authentication:** Allows visitors to register with social media accounts, but be aware of the implications!
-You will need to flush your permalinks after enabling.
-* **Enabled caching of partials:** Caches parts of the page as static HTML files, saving server resources on subsequent requests.
-Accelerates rendering of chapters and reduces RAM consumption.
-Not compatible with dynamic content, but admins can disable the partial caching per chapter.
-Only use this if you have no cache plugin running.
-* **Enable AJAX comment form/section:** If you have trouble with caching.
-Try the form first to save resources.
-* **Enable AJAX user authentication:** If you have trouble with [Nonces](https://developer.wordpress.org/apis/security/nonces/) and/or users not being properly logged-in.
-Use this as *last resort* to bypass the cache.
-* **Disable theme comment \[…]:** If you want to use different comments.
-Disables most of the other comment options as well.
-* **Show story changelog button:** Opens modal with timestamped chapter changes; located under the chapter list.
-* **Disable extended \[story|chapter] list meta queries:** Makes list pages and shortcodes faster, but increases the size of your database by one row for each story/chapter.
-Fine unless you have *thousands* of posts.
+The more obscure options have a (?) button to show a helper modal.

 ### Roles Tab